-16. But shun profane and vain talking: for they will lead to more ungodliness.
+16. But shun PROFANE and vain talking, because they will lead to more ungodliness.

 1 Corinthians 15:33

-33. Be not deceived: evil speakings corrupt good manners.
+33. Do not be deceived.
+Evil speakings corrupt good manners.

 In Matthew 12:34, Jesus said …. out of the abundance of the heart the mouth speaks.

-36. But I tell you, That every idle word that people shall speak, they shall give account thereof in the day of judgment.
+36. But I tell you, That every idle word that people speak, they will give an account of in the day of judgment.

-37. For you shall be justified by your words, or you shall be condemned by your words.
+37. Because you will be justified by your words, or you will be condemned by your words.

 Jesus made it clear that we are accountable for every word we speak.
 He also says that how we talk is a reflection of the condition of our hearts.
-As we draw closer to God the Holy Spirit will tell us when we say things we shouldn’t, and he will warn us before we do it.
+As we draw closer to God, the Holy Spirit will tell us when we say things we shouldn’t, and soon we will be able to hear him warn us before we do it.
 We just need to learn to listen and obey him.

-In case all the verses we have looked at so far don’t convince you, here are a few more.
+In case all the verses we’ve looked at so far don’t convince you, here are a few more.